Welcome to Lonna Kelly’s Postcard Mail Art Project wherein participants creatively modify postcards to their liking.

 A different postcard (see below) will be available at the circulation desk of our library during each season.

 Use whatever medium you prefer from pencil to paint

 Celebrate our library and our community

-Photographer and Mail Art fan Lonna Kelly will select and photograph four Pawling scenes to reproduce on postcards.
-On the front of the postcard will be the message “Modify and Mail.”
+Photographer and Mail Art fan Lonna Kelly has selected and photographed four Pawling scenes reproduced on postcards.
+On the front of the postcard appears the message “Modify and Mail.”
 Library patrons can take and modify the cards before mailing the postcard back to the library.
 Previous projects have resulted in postcards that have been modified with paint, markers, pens, and glued-on objects/images and been created by all age groups.

-Artwork will be scanned and posted on the websites for the Pawling Library & Lonna Kelly Studio.
+Artwork will be scanned and posted on the websites for the Pawling Library & lonnakellystudio.com.

 We’d like to thank artist Lonna Kelly for her talent and time and for making this program possible.